JackStockwell/readme-generator/README.md

 ![GitHub](https://img.shields.io/github/license/JackStockwell/readme-generator)

+This repo is using The Unlicense.
+More infomation can be found [here](https://unlicense.org/)

 ## Test

 Submitting empty strings causes an error to appear, informing the user that the fields cannot be empty.